 The MIT Museum is seeking an intern to work with staff on a large-scale effort to digitize approximately 100,000 photographs from the museum’s subject and biographical files.
 The intern would be involved in all aspects of the project but focused especially on the transfer of caption information into the permanent image database record, adding subject information and developing accurate geographical place references.
 The intern will learn the basics of cataloging objects in the local database system as well as the standards and procedures for safe handling of images and documents, and techniques for rehousing archival materials.
 Meticulous attention to detail is required.
 To apply, fill out the online application listing “MIT General Collections” in the Opportunity field.

 The MIT Museum is seeking interns for semester-long internships to work with materials in the Architecture and Design Collections.
 Projects may include inventory, arrangement, and description of architectural drawings and papers, and production of finding aids as appropriate.
 The intern will learn standards and procedures for safe object handling and may learn the basics of cataloging objects in the local database system and assisting with research requests.
 Additional responsibilities may include projects for current or future exhibitions in the museum.
 Interns should have a background in art history, architectural history, architectural design, or related fields.
 To apply, please fill out the online application listing “Architecture and Design” in the Opportunity field.

 The MIT Museum is seeking experienced volunteers to assist its collections reference team.
 The reference volunteer(s) will work closely with museum staff members to provide researchers from around the world access our collections.
 Reference volunteers could have additional assignments from rehousing prints and documents, scanning, and work with small collections as suit the needs of the museum and the skills and interests of the individual volunteer.
-At present (Fall 2016), for example, we have a need for volunteers who can decipher “less than perfectly legible” handwriting.
+At present (Spring 2019), for example, we have a need for volunteers who can decipher “less than perfectly legible” handwriting.